puar-playground/purediffusion/README.md

 from utils.pipline import DDPMPipline ddpm_pipeline = DDPMPipline(num_timesteps=1000, device='cpu', beta_schedule='cosine')
 ```
-The Now, you can use the instance to sample timesteps and add noise to clean data during training. <br />
+Now, you can use the instance to sample timesteps and add noise to clean data during training. <br />
 Note that a pipline instance is model independent.
 Meaning: you need to feed model and data dimension to it for generation.
 For example:
 ```
 ddpm_pipeline.ddpm_reverse(model, batch_size, data_shape)
 ```
-The `data_shape` flag is a list of integers represents the dimension of a single output of the model. e.g., for a $32$ x $32$ RGB image generation model, a possible setting could be `data_shape=[32, 32, 3]`.<br />
+The `data_shape` flag is a list of integers represents the dimension of a single output of the model. e.g., for a $32$ \time $32$ RGB image generation model, a possible setting could be `data_shape=[32, 32, 3]`.<br />

 #### 2.1.2 DDIM
 A `DDPMPipline` instance could be upgraded to a `DDIMPipline` instance for efficient DDIM sampling with specified number of steps: